By Eric Johnson

 “Typically AFCO salesmen asked their targets to purchase an investment for $50,000.
 The investors would be paid 25 percent interest with their investments secured by trust deeds on undeveloped lots in Glenmoor Village.
 Few Mormon families had $50,000 lying around.
 On a national scale, Utahns ranked low when it came to savings, partly due to larger families and lower wages than the national norm.
 Most were inexperienced investors in either mutual funds or real estate.
 Finally, Mormons tend to trust their leaders—bishops such as Affleck and especially general authorities such as Dunn.
 For many potential investors, the equity in their homes represented their greatest wealth.
 Affleck targeted that saying, “Awaken the sleeping giant in your home.”
 In other words, “Tap your home equity and put it to work.”

-As the adage says, it is prudent to be cautious in investing in anything that sounds too good to be true.
+As the adage puts it, always be cautious in investing in anything that sounds too good to be true.
 Or, as it has been said, the fool and his money are soon parted.
-Generally, borrowing money from one’s home to invest in other areas is considered foolhardy.
-Yet, though there had been ample warning signs, AFCO continued to operate its shady dealing into the early 1980s.
+Generally, borrowing money from one’s home to invest in risky ventures is considered foolhardy.
+Yet, though there had been ample warning signs, AFCO continued to operate its shady dealings into the early 1980s.
 Affleck and Shaffer, meanwhile, used AFCO to plunder the life savings of scores of Mormon families.
 Packer wrote,

 “By October 1981, AFCO became deeply submerged in red ink.
 Affleck’s pressure on his sales force mounted for new investors were needed simply to pay the interest on huge and increasing debt.
 One bank note required a monthly interest payment of $141,000.
 AFCO, in short, had become a Ponzi scheme where investment money did not go into a project, but to pay off previous investors’ debt.
 Word began to spread that AFCO was in trouble.
 A woman about to lose her home confided her fears to her bishop.
 A local banker became increasingly appalled as his customers shrugged off his advice and invested in AFCO.
 As a reporter for KSL-TV, I heard those rumors and encountered little difficulty in discovering the breadth of the fraud: unlicensed salesmen, worthless collateral, and uninformed investors.
 Salesmen were telling investors their money was safe when the the risk was actually sky high.
 But as fast as I could investigate and write the story, I learned that this story was unbreakable, at least at the LDS Church-owned KSL” (191)

 As the ruse was uncovered by federal authorities, Dunn claimed that he had resigned from the company in 1978 because his connection to the LDS Church had been exploited.
-This claim was a lie as Dunn had continued his role with the company, even getting a new fancy car every year through 1982 and regularly attending the company’s board meetings into 1982.
+This claim was a lie as Dunn had continued with the company, even receiving a new fancy car every year through 1982 while regularly attending the company’s board meetings into 1982.
 Packer explains,

 “Despite Dunn’s 1978 resignation, the Wall Street Journal reported Dunn ‘continued to have ties with AFCO until it entered bankruptcy proceedings in 1982.’
 (Later, in a deposition, Dunn admitted attending board meetings after 1978, but only to deliver prayers or inspirational messages” (201).